1-877-929-7245

 • Dinner

-Stockholm has over 750 years of history and culture, which we are introduced to on a guided sightseeing tour.
-We stop to enjoy the view of City Hall, the building where the esteemed Nobel Prizes are awarded, and admire the Baroque official residence of the Swedish monarch.
+Stockholm has more than 750 years of history and culture, which we are introduced to on a guided sightseeing tour.
+We stop to enjoy a view of City Hall and admire the Baroque official residence of the Swedish monarch.
+Afterward, we tour the areas of Östermalm, Långholm and the parkland island of Djurgården.
+We continue to Stockholm's Old Town, Gamla Stan, one of the best-preserved medieval centers in the world, with charming colorful buildings lining the cobbled streets.

 Includes